There's More to Walter Mercado and Bill Bakula's Dispute Than We See in Mucho Mucho Amor

-Despite all the positivity Walter Mercado Salinas spread to those around him, his life definitely wasn't free from hardship.
-If you haven't watched it yet, Netflix's documentary Mucho Mucho Amor: The Legend of Walter Mercado tells the story of the late Latinx astrologer, who became a clairvoyant icon through his weekly astrology TV show and 50-year career.
-Mercado became just as well-known for his sweet, trusting nature as his sparkly capes, and sadly, his unwavering faith in others ultimately led to the biggest downfall in his career.
-Wondering what exactly went down between Mercado and his former manager, Guillermo "Bill" Bakula?
-Here's the reason their relationship soured.
+Despite all the positivity Walter Mercado Salinas spread to those around him, his life definitely wasn’t free of hardship.
+If you haven’t watched it yet, Netflix’s documentary Mucho Mucho Amor: The Legend of Walter Mercado tells the story of the late Latinx astrologer, who became a clairvoyant icon through his weekly astrology TV show and 50-year career.
+Mercado became just as well-known for his sweet, trusting nature as his sparkly capes and, sadly, his unwavering faith in others ultimately led to the biggest downfall in his career.
+Wondering what exactly went down between Mercado and his former manager, Guillermo “Bill” Bakula?
+Here’s the reason their relationship soured.

 Like many others, Bakula was first introduced to Mercado by seeing him on the small screen.
 Intrigued, Bakula booked a consultation with Mercado to read his birth chart.
 At the end of the session, Bakula revealed his ulterior motive: he wanted to pitch a new TV show with Mercado as the star.
 Mercado agreed, and Bakula went on to help Mercado shape his career throughout the late ’80s and early ’90s.
 As Mercado explained in Mucho Mucho Amor, Bakula opened many new doors for the psychic, and Mercado credits Bakula with propelling him to stardom.